-The Group's cosmetic collagen business has continued to grow, generating revenue of \$187,715 (2014: \$115,070) from its Collagen Plant in Perth, Western Australia.
-Revenue from this business will continue to grow in the coming year with an order on hand of 3,500kg from Thailand to be delivered by December 2015.
-There is an expectation that more orders will be secured from January 2016 to June 2016 which promise to continue the growth of this business segment.
+The Group's cosmetic collagen business has continued to grow, generating revenue of \$302,359 (2015: \$187,715) from its Collagen Plant in Perth, Western Australia.
+Revenue from this business will continue to grow in the coming year with an order on hand of 3,500kg from Thailand to be delivered by December 2016.

-During this reporting period, the Group has managed to produce small scale samples of its patented Food Grade Collagen for its potential customers.
-The potential customers are currently working on formulating the Food Grade Collagen into their food and/ or drinks.
-With this positive development, the Group plan to invest in some essential equipment at its Collie Plant to produce the Food Grade Collagen on a higher scale.
-We expect this equipment to be commissioned by the end of 2015 and will start to generate its first revenue in early 2016.
-With this positive development, the Group is confident that this new source of revenue from Collie will contribute positively to the Group's revenue in the coming financial year.
+The Group has invested in some essential equipment at its Collie Plant to produce the Food Grade Collagen on a higher scale.
+We expect this equipment to be commissioned by the end of September 2016.
+Samples are expected to be ready in October 2016.
+The Group is confident that this new source of revenue from Collie will contribute positively to the Group's revenue in the coming financial year as oral grade collagen is a large and growing global market.